FahadBinNasir/desi_fit/README.md

 Most fitness apps don't know what **Biryani** is.
 DesiFit does.

 DesiFit is a Flutter Android app designed specifically for Pakistani users.
-It combines a hand-curated database of **100+ desi foods**, an **AI meal and workout planner** (Gemini 2.5 Flash), and **real-time cloud sync** via Firebase — all on a free-tier backend.
+It combines a hand-curated database of **100+ desi foods**, an **AI meal and workout planner** powered by Gemini 2.5 Flash, and real-time cloud sync via Firebase — all on a free-tier backend.

-Built as a Cloud Computing semester project at **Bahria University Karachi Campus**, Department of Software Engineering — Spring 2026.
+Built as a Cloud Computing semester project at **Bahria University Karachi Campus**, Department of Software Engineering — BSE 6A, Spring 2026.

 ---